2i2i/tokenomics/README.md

 ## optimised tokenomics

-since we cannot setup perfect tokenomics from the beginning, we should allow changes to tokenomics. let's treat tokenomics as an optimisation problem. we change parameters of our tokenomics and observe changes to a metric that we want to maximise. we use some optimisation algorithm to dictate the next set of tokenomics parameters. and thus we continue until we reach an optimum. in my opinion, an algorithm that works very well with multi-dimensional noisy data is the multi-start Nelder-Maed.
+since we cannot setup perfect tokenomics from the beginning, we should allow changes to tokenomics.
+let's treat tokenomics as an optimisation problem. we change parameters of our tokenomics and observe changes to a metric that we want to maximise. we use some optimisation algorithm to dictate the next set of tokenomics parameters. and thus we continue until we reach an optimum. in my opinion, an algorithm that works very well with multi-dimensional noisy data is the multi-start Nelder-Mead.

 the parameters that can be changed would e.g. be the percentages of the tokens that are allocated for certain purposes.

 changes to the tokenomics are generally controlled by the DAO, i.e. governance, i.e. the DAO token holders themselves, excluding the treasury itself.

-the optimisation has to include restrictions, such as to not allow the increase of the team allocation, as the team initially holds the majority voting power and could keep increasing their own share.
+the optimisation has to include restrictions, such as to not allow the increase of the creator allocation, as the creator initially holds the largest voting power and could keep increasing its own share.

 the currently proposed metric to optimise is **TVL growth**.